 I'd like to recongnize all the community support as I begin my second year as Executive Director of the Fort Wayne Parks & Recreation Department.
-I’ve been with the Department for 26 years most recently as the Deputy Director of Asset Management.
-I am very excited about this opportunity to be the Department’s next Director.
+Although I have been with the Department for 27 years, most recently as the Deputy Director of Asset Management, I am enjoying this new opportunity.
 We are very fortunate to be part of a community that values parks and we have a team of employees who are committed to providing excellent services and offerings to the public.

 This summer I enjoyed the tremendous line up at Foellinger Outdoor Theatre, the 41st Annual Senior Games, our summer camps (Franke Park Day Camp, Farmin' Fun Day Camp, City Safari Day Camp, River Camp) seeing people at the parks having FUN, as well as the August opening of Promenade Park (August 9-11)!!